Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Results

 So far, we have demonstrated how the RABBIT technique can be applied to solids, allowing to extract the same dynamical observables as in atoms or molecules.
-We have done so assuming no electronic decoherence.
-There is, however, a fundamental difference between RABBIT in atoms and solids.
-In atoms, if the pump and the probe pulses do not temporally overlap, radiative transitions between unstructured continuum states are forbidden.
-In solids, interband transitions are always allowed and there will be a RABBIT beating for non-overlapping pulses as long as there is coherence between the bands.
+There is, however, a fundamental difference with respect to the traditional RABBIT implementation in atoms.
+In atoms, if the pump and the probe pulses do not temporally overlap, radiative transitions between unstructured continuum states, i.e., absent of resonances, are forbidden.
+In solids, the interband transitions are resonant and thus always allowed: there will be a RABBIT beating for non-overlapping pulses as long as there is coherence between the bands.

-To study the dependence of the RABBIT beating on electron decoherence, we introduce a dephasing time in model system 1 (Fig.~\ref{fig:modifiedberry}).
-We do so with a phenomenological parameter $T_2$ that exponentially suppresses the non-diagonal elements of the density matrix (see Methods for further details).
-In Fig.~\ref{fig:decoherence}a we show the RABBIT beating of the sideband population at $\mathbf{\Gamma}$ in model system 1 for different dephasing times.
-The time-delay between the pump and probe pulses is larger than 136 optical cycles (Fig.~\ref{fig:decoherence}a), guaranteeing no temporal overlap between them.
-In absence of mechanisms leading to electronic decoherence, i.e., when $T_2 \to \infty$, the amplitude of the RABBIT beating does not decay with time and remains strong (green curve).
-Using the same pulse conditions, the beating amplitude is strongly suppressed when $T_2 = 100$~fs (magenta) and it is completely cancelled for $T_2=2$~fs (red).
-Therefore, RABITT in the limit of non-overlapping pulses offers an opportunity to extract dephasing times.

 When dephasing can be well approximated by a constant exponential decay of the coherence, the RABBIT beating amplitude will simply follow the function